pmd/pmd/docs/pages/pmd/devdocs/releasing.md

 ### Multiple releases

 If releases from multiple branches are being done, the order matters.
-You should start from the "oldes" branch, e.g. `pmd/5.4.x`, release from there.
+You should start from the "oldest" branch, e.g. `pmd/5.4.x`, release from there.
 Then merge (see above) into the next branch, e.g. `pmd/5.5.x` and release from there.
 Then merge into the `master` branch and release from there.
 This way, the last release done, becomes automatically the latest release on <https://pmd.github.io/latest/> and on sourceforge.